Hot to Go!: Music video

 Along with the song's official release, an accompanying music video was released on the same day.
 It was directed by Jackie!
 Zhou, and was filmed in various locations around the city of Springfield, Missouri.
-In an interview given out by Zhou, she described filming as a challenge; particularly because at the same time, Roan was filming a documentary.
-She stated that "I have to give her the deepest props... it's so hard to go from talking about your duality as an artist... and then being like 'Hot to Go!'... and she's amazing."
+In an interview given out by Zhou, they described filming as a challenge; particularly because at the same time, Roan was filming a documentary.
+They stated that "I have to give her the deepest props... it's so hard to go from talking about your duality as an artist... and then being like 'Hot to Go!'... and she's amazing."
 The music video itself features appearances from her grandparents, with Roan acting as a "bouncy cheerleader" outside filming locations.
 It also features appearances from local Springfield drag queens, as part of a tradition of Roan including drag queens in her performances.
 In an analysis by Giselle Libby, they wrote that the music video expresses Roan's "cheerleader fantasy" with a "personal twist", with the video providing a "snapshot of [Roan's] past and present lives, granting fans a deeper look into where she came from and how it impacts her artistry today."
 Vogues Alex Jhamb Burns wrote that while Roan currently resides in Los Angeles, the addition of her "groov[ing] around a gas station in a cheerleader’s uniform and mini-golfs in heels" in Springfield displayed that "she hasn’t forgotten her roots."

 Live performances

 Roan sang "Hot to Go!" as an unreleased single numerous times in live performances.
 She first sang the song at a Phoenix, Arizona, concert on February 15, 2023, as part of her Naked in North America tour.
 She continued to sing the song throughout the tour, including in performances in Austin, Boston, Cambridge, Salt Lake City, San Francisco, and Los Angeles throughout the months of February and March 2023.
 After the song's official release, she performed the song as part of her Midwest Princess Tour, including performances as the opener for Olivia Rodrigo and a performance featuring drag queen Sasha Colby.
 On August 11, 2024, 1 year after the song's release, she performed the song live at Outside Lands Festival, wearing her costume from the song's music video to celebrate its anniversary.
-A clip of Roan chastising the VIP crowd members for their lack of participation went viral, with Roan jokingly saying, "It's so weird that VIP thinks they're so way too cool to do this!" and yelling "You're no fun!" before starting the song.
+A clip of Roan chastising the VIP crowd members for their lack of participation went viral, with Roan jokingly saying, "It's so weird that VIP thinks they're so way too cool to do this!" and yelling "You're not fun!" before starting the song.
 10 days later on August 21, Roan surprised the crowd at longtime friend Rodrigo's Guts World Tour stop in Los Angeles with a duet performance of the song, featuring Rodrigo.